Elixir Energy

 Project Highlights:

-• CBM Pilot Project In Production: The pilot plant has passed a key production milestone of 200,000 square cubic feet per day earlier this year.
-Water production has also remained stable at ~150 barrels per day.
-Both of these results are promising as the asset continues to move forward – with another pilot well currently being added to the Project.
+• CBM Pilot Project In Production: The pilot plant passed a key production milestone of 200,000 square cubic feet per day in its early stages.
+Water production has progressed since these early flows with a view to de-pressuring the CBM reservoir, leading to sustained gas flows.

 • District-scale Asset: The Nomgon project covers a significant 30,000 square kilometers in Mongolia.
 Initial exploration campaigns have been promising and indicate the potential for the asset to become a significant producer of regional energy markets.